nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command is recognised as a delete command, the parameters provided will first be checked for its validity.

-**Creating NurseScheduleDelete object**
+**Creating NurseScheduleDeleteCommand object**

-2. If the parameters are valid, a NurseScheduleDelete Command object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.
+2. If the parameters are valid, a NurseScheduleDeleteCommand object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.

 3. `NurseScheduleDelete.execute()` will call the function `NurseScheduleActions.deleteSchedule()`.